Cruel Summer (TV series): Development

 On September 25, 2019, Freeform gave Last Summer a pilot order.
 On January 17, 2020, Last Summer was picked to series.
 The series was created by Bert V. Royal who was also expected to executive produce alongside Jessica Biel, Michelle Purple, and Max Winkler who also directed the pilot.
 The production companies involved with the series are Entertainment One and Iron Ocean Productions.
 On May 18, 2020, Last Summer was retitled as Cruel Summer.
 On June 15, 2021, Freeform renewed the series for a second season.
 On July 6, 2021, it was reported that Royal has exited the series after the pilot after disagreements with a network executive.
 On April 21, 2022, Elle Triedman was named as the new showrunner for the second season, replacing Tia Napolitano who boarded the series after Royal left.
 However, Napolitano is set to remain as an executive producer.
 It was also reported that the series is an anthology series.
+On December 8, 2023, Freeform canceled the series after two seasons.
+On August 8, 2025, it was reported that a third season was in development at Hulu and Freeform, with Olivia Holt returning to star and also serving as an executive producer.
+Biel and Purple returned as executive producers.
+Cori Uchida and Adam Lash are set to serve as showrunners and executive producers.